ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-bare-metal.md

 {{site.data.keyword.attribute-definition-list}}

-# Bare metal server settings
+# Bare metal server
 {: #vs_orderinginstances-bare-metal-settings}

-When you size the capacity of your servers, consider your current requirements and include extra capacity to accommodate anticipated growth.
+When you size the capacity of your servers, consider your current requirements, and include extra capacity to accommodate anticipated growth.
 For more information about sizing properly, see [Exporting VMware inventory](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-inventory-export).

 ## Data center location
 {: #vs_orderinginstances-dc}